 I have a passion for code, but my degrees in design have taught me to work backwards from user needs.
-I prefer small, remote teams where titles and egos take a back seat to nimble collaboration, candid critique, and quality work.
+I prefer small, remote teams where job titles and egos take a back seat to nimble collaboration and candid critique.

 I helped transition the 43 year old craft show workflow from a paper process to a custom web app.
-As a dev team of one, I designed and built everything from custom reporting, to parking pass printing, to show check-in for artists.
+As a dev team of one, I designed and built everything from custom reporting, to parking pass printing, and event check-in.

-I’ve continued to upgrade and support the system as it’s chugged along and processed over $4 million in sales.
+I’ve continued to upgrade and support the system as it’s chugged along and processed millions in transactions.

-I designed, user-tested, kickstarted, and delivered a physical product to encourage creative side projects.
-Originally developed as part of the Fractured Atlas R&D pipeline, this project stretched the organization in it's first physical product and first crowdfunded project.
+I designed, kickstarted, and delivered a physical product to encourage creative side projects.
+Originally developed as part of the Fractured Atlas R&D pipeline, this project stretched the organization in its first physical product and first crowdfunded project.

 I walked the fury road of Kickstarter fulfillment and came out stronger on the other side.

-I built fundraising, ticketing, CRM and support systems specifically for this national nonprofit serving artists.
-In addition to supporting and evolving the exisiting suite of web applications, I helped developed strategy for new products.
+I built CMS, fundraising, ticketing, and internal systems for this national nonprofit serving artists.
+In addition to supporting and evolving the exisiting suite of web applications, I helped develop strategy for new products.

 My thesis project at Austin Center for Design that spun into a startup.
 Originally inspired by the overwhelmed front-desk attendant at our local homeless shelter, we created a platform for any community to create toll-free hotline with volunteers answering calls from their cell phones.

 Our most successful was the Rails Hotline where over 50 professional developers signed up and spent hundreds of hours dispensing free help to other programers.

-Code was open sourced and continues to power hotlines, like the TransLifeline.
+Code was open sourced and powered independent communities like the TransLifeline and Letterpress Hotline.

 Engineering, Design, and Strategy

-I've worked with a variety of startups, businesses, and nonprofits.
-I've done everything from one-day prototypes to years-long partnerships.
+I've done everything from one-day MVPs to years-long partnerships.

-I'm drawn to projects that challenge me to learn something new; a programming language, marketing channel, business model, etc.
+I'm drawn to projects that challenge me to learn something new: a programming language, marketing channel, business model...

 Interaction Design & Social Entrepreneurship, Certificate 2011